KayaKanashiro/UX221-Lab4/README.md

 # Lab 4
-customizing appearance of Assignment 1
+customizing the appearance of Assignment 1

 TLDR;

 ```bash